surendra-pratap-singh/microservices-practice/README.md

 5. Payment Service

 To start the project
-Step 1. checkout the project
+1. checkout the project
-Step 2.
-Start the services in the order mentioned above.
+2. Start the services in the order mentioned above.

-TODO: Demonstrate steps to monitor logs using ELK stack
+Step TODO: Demonstrate steps to monitor logs using ELK stack